OP-TEE/optee_os/lib/libmbedtls/mbedtls/README.md

 The build files for Microsoft Visual Studio are generated for Visual Studio 2010.

 The solution file `mbedTLS.sln` contains all the basic projects needed to build the library and all the programs.
-The files in tests are not generated and compiled, as these need a perl environment as well.
+The files in tests are not generated and compiled, as these need Python and perl environments as well.
 However, the selftest program in `programs/test/` is still available.

 Example programs
 ----------------